October 2022 Newsletter

 Traveling in 2022

 At the end of 2022, travel has well and truly opened up again.
-Here in Europe and the UK things are far better than they were this time last year with everywhere open for business.
-It’s only a few countries that are holding out on restrictions such as China.
+Here in Europe and the UK, things are far better than they were this time last year, with everything open for business.
+It’s only a few countries that are holding out on restrictions, such as China.

 So what do you need before getting out there and going back into the wild blue yonder?